4.60 from 47 reviews

 How many lemons do I need?

-1-2 lemons is enough.
-I use the zest from 1 of the lemons which is ~1 Tbsp. zest and you’ll need 4 Tbsp. lemon juice which you might get from 1 lemon, depending on the size.
+1-2 lemons are enough.
+I use the zest from 1 lemons which is ~1 Tbsp. zest and you’ll need 3 Tbsp. of lemon juice (divided).

 How do we feel about lemon desserts?